The Real Reason Behind “Queen Bee Syndrome”

 As women attempt to advance from mid-career leaders into senior and executive positions, plenty of roadblocks stand in their path — but one of those barriers may come as a surprise: other women.

-This “queen bee syndrome,” a term first coined in 1973, is often referenced during CCL leadership training programs, where mid-level women mention the lack of support from senior women.
-“For these mid-level women leaders to further advance their careers, it is very important that diversity and inclusion is advocated and valued in their organizations,” says Zhao.
+This “queen bee syndrome,” a term first coined in 1973, is often referenced during our women’s leadership development programs, where mid-level women mention the lack of support from senior women.

 Instead of blaming senior-level women, our researchers asked if there was another factor at play: Could it be that senior-level women are penalized for supporting other women leaders?

-To better understand the lack of diversity in senior leadership teams, our research team first took a step back to get a big-picture view.
-They wanted to see how leaders — both men and women — are viewed by their peers when they openly value diversity in the workplace.
+To better understand the lack of diversity in senior leadership teams, and why women don’t support other women, we wanted to see how peers view both male and female leaders when they openly value diversity in the workplace.

-Researchers looked at the results of 360-degree data collected from leaders who came to CCL leadership development programs to examine the relationship between diversity-valuing behaviors and competency/performance ratings.
+We looked at the results of 360-degree assessment data collected from leaders who attended our leadership development programs, and here’s what we found:

 - Female leaders who show that they value diversity in the workplace receive much lower competency ratings than male leaders who show that they value diversity in the workplace.